-The size of your and will dictate what you can run on these outlets.
+The size of your inverter and battery storage will dictate what you can run on these outlets.

-Inverter power loss: 120 volt is more than 12 volt.
+Inverter power loss: 120 volt is 10 times more than 12 volt.

 Unless you've installed a big, expensive solar and battery upgrade in your new RV, you have to be careful about what appliances you use and when you use them.
 As much as manufacturers want you to believe this is your home away from home, it's a self-contained system that has its limits.